rsksmart/bridge-transaction-parser/README.md

 > node tool/live-monitor/cli-live-monitor.js --fromblock=500 --methods="['updateCollections']" --events="['release_requested']" --network=http://127.0.0.1:30007 --checkEveryMilliseconds=60000

 If an unknown option parameter is passed, the tool will throw an exception.

+Using the `--fromblock` with a negative number:

+If the latest block number is something like 531 and we want to start searching 100 blocks before that (from 431), then we pass `-100` to the `--fromblock` flag, like this:

+> node tool/live-monitor/cli-live-monitor.js --fromblock=-100

 ### Samples with the exported `monitor` function